13 glorious British castles you can actually stay in

 Madrugada Verde/Shutterstock

-Warwick Castle, Warwickshire
+Warwick Castle, Warwickshire, England

 Castles don’t get much grander than Warwick, a thousand-year-old turreted stronghold built by William the Conqueror on the banks of the River Avon.
 Today, the castle is part of Merlin Entertainments and hosts an array of fun medieval-themed events.

-Warwick Castle, Warwickshire
+Warwick Castle, Warwickshire, England

-Warwick Castle, Warwickshire
+Warwick Castle, Warwickshire, England

 Rather experience life as one of the commoners?
-The Knight’s Village, set within the castle grounds, has wooden lodges for larger groups, including four knights lodges that can sleep up to seven.
-Alternatively, try “glamping” medieval-style in well-equipped tents during summer.
+The Knight’s Village, set within the castle grounds, has wooden lodges for larger groups, including four knights' lodges that can sleep up to seven.
+Alternatively, try 'glamping' medieval-style in well-equipped tents during summer.

 Bath Tower at Caernarfon, Gwynedd, Wales

-Keep lookout for enemy ships from your watchtower in glorious Caernarfon castle, a great fortress built by Edward I in the late 13th century on the Menai Strait in Wales.
+Keep lookout for enemy ships from your watchtower in glorious Caernarfon Castle, a great fortress built by Edward I in the late 13th century on the Menai Strait in Wales.

 Bath Tower at Caernarfon, Gwynedd, Wales

-Langley Castle Hotel, Langley-on-Tyne, Northumberland
+Langley Castle Hotel, Langley-on-Tyne, Northumberland, England

 Land of ancient kings and fierce warriors, Northumberland’s turbulent past makes it a must-visit for castle lovers.
 And an overnight stay at Langley Castle Hotel is another must with its grand entrance, gorgeous grounds and splendid boudoirs.

-Langley Castle Hotel, Langley-on-Tyne, Northumberland
+Langley Castle Hotel, Langley-on-Tyne, Northumberland, England

 Built in 1350 by Sir Thomas de Lucy, Langley oozes history at every turn and the hotel has accentuated many of its original features.
 There are nine bedrooms within the castle itself, including the Radcliffe room which has a charming window seat set into the stone walls (pictured).

-Langley Castle Hotel, Langley-on-Tyne, Northumberland
+Langley Castle Hotel, Langley-on-Tyne, Northumberland, England

 Cloister yourself in the cosy drawing room for an indulgent afternoon tea or head off to explore the castle on one of Langley's public tours, which take in its fascinating medieval garderobe (toilet) tower, rooftop battlements and chapel.